Social Work (BA)

 - The applicant must satisfy the following criteria: completion of 30 credits, cumulative grade point average (GPA) of 2.5 based on a 4.0 scale at the time of application, B or better in SOWK 210 (this course may be repeated once), written application to the social work program, interview required at the discretion of the admissions committee, completion of the pre-professional prerequisite curriculum with grades of C or higher prior to beginning the professional sequence courses.

 - Meeting minimum standards does not guarantee admission to the professional social work program.
-The social work admissions committee may find it necessary to deny admission to a qualified applicant because of enrollment limits in the professional social work sequence and field education.
+The social work admissions committee may find it necessary to deny admission to a qualified applicant because of enrollment limits in the professional social work sequence and practicum education.
 Students have the right to appeal a denial of admission to the social work program according to the procedures outlined in the Social Work Student Handbook.

-- The social work program will not approve academic credit given for life experience or previous work experience in whole or in part, in lieu of field education or academic course work.
+- The social work program will not approve academic credit given for life experience or previous work experience in whole or in part, in lieu of practicum education or academic course work.
 The social work program does not offer students an opportunity to receive credit by examination for social work courses.

 - Progression in the professional phase of the social work program